primaza/primaza/docs/entities/serviceclaim.md

 ## Status

 The Status of the ServiceClaim is also defined under the [ServiceClaim CRD](../../config/crd/bases/primaza.io_serviceclaims.yaml).
 It contains a mandatory property to track the state.
-The state could be either `Pending` or `Resolved`.
-If the state is `Resolved`, there should be Secret and Service Binding resources created.
-And there is another mandatory field, `registeredService` that points to the Registered Service.
+The state could be either `Pending` or `Resolved` or `Invalid`.
+If the state is `Resolved`, there should be Secret and ServiceBinding resources created.
+And there is another mandatory field,`registeredService` that points to the RegisteredService.
+The spec of a ServiceClaim is not meant to be updated.
+If a user updates the spec of a ServiceClaim then the status of ServiceClaim is updated as `Invalid` when Primaza Application Agent attempts to update the ServiceClaim on Primaza Control Plane.

 There is an optional `claimID` field with a unique ID for the claim.